Syed Ali Shah Geelani

-Syed Ali Shah Geelani (1929–2021) was an Islamist, pro-Pakistani, Jihadist, Kashmiri-separatist leader in the Indian union territory of Jammu and Kashmir, regarded as the father of the Kashmiri jihad.
+Syed Ali Shah Geelani (29 September 1929 – 1 September 2021) was a separatist leader active in separatist insurgency of the Indian union territory of Jammu and Kashmir.
+A pro-Pakistan separatist, he is regarded as the father of the Kashmir resistance movement.

-Geelani helped found the All Parties Hurriyat Conference (APHC) in 1993 and served as its chairman from 1998 to 2000.
-In 2003, he formed his own faction of which he was later elected as the lifetime chairman.
-He founded the Tehreek-e-Hurriyat party in 2004, which became the leading organisation in tte separate "Geelani faction" of the Hurriyat Conference.
-Geelani served as its chairman until he quit the position in March 2018, though remaining the chairman of his faction of APHC.
-He later quit from his faction in 2020.

 He was a member of Jamaat-e-Islami Kashmir since 1953, and was regarded as one of its most significant leaders.
 Geelani was also a three-time Member of the Legislative Assembly from the Sopore constituency, elected on a Jamaat-e-Islami ticket in 1972, 1977 and in 1987.

 Early life

-Syed Ali Geelani was born in 1929 in a village called Zurimanj, in the Bandipora tehsil, in the Baramulla district of North Kashmir.
+Geelani was born in 1929 in a village called Zurimanz, in the Aloosa tehsil, in the Bandipora district of North Kashmir into a Syed family.
 He was the son of a landless labourer in the canals department.
-Geelani was educated partly in Sopore (his ancestral village) and the rest in Lahore.
+Geelani was educated partly in Sopore and the rest in Lahore.
 He studied in a madrasa attached to the Masjid Wazir Khan and later enrolled in the Oriental College.
 He completed Adib 'Alim, a course in Islamic theology.